Department of Cross-Cultural and Regional Studies

 My current research primarily focuses on various forms of oral Muslim teaching and preaching, using empirical material in Danish and Swedish.
 In addition, I have a continuous interest in and engagement with the study of Sufism.

-I am the Principal Investigator (PI) of the collective research project Rearticulating Islam: A New Generation of Muslim Religious Leaders (funded by the Velux Foundation), which investigates how a range of different Muslim actors attempt to speak and act for Islam in Europe in educational, homiletic and political contexts.
-Within this project, I am supervising two PhD students.
+Between 2019 and 2022, I was the Principal Investigator (PI) of the collective research project Rearticulating Islam: A New Generation of Muslim Religious Leaders (funded by the Velux Foundation), which investigated how a range of different Muslim actors attempt to speak and act for Islam in Europe in educational, homiletic and political contexts.
+Within this project, I supervised two PhD students.

-Together with Elisabeth Özdalga, I am the editor of Muslim Preaching in the Middle East and Beyond: Historical and Contemporary Case Studies (Edinburgh University Press, 2020).
-I am also coordinating, together with colleagues at the department, an interdisciplinary research cluster focused on religion.
+In the 2022 issue of the journal Religion and Society: Advances in Research, Andreas Bandak and me have jointly edited a collection of articles on the theme "Engaging Religion".
+Together with Elisabeth Özdalga, I have also edited Muslim Preaching in the Middle East and Beyond: Historical and Contemporary Case Studies (Edinburgh University Press, 2020).
+I am furthermore coordinating, together with colleagues at the department, an interdisciplinary research seminar series focused on religion.

 I am currently working on a book titled Sensing Islam: Engaging and Contesting the Senses in Muslim Religiosity, which is to be published by Bloomsbury in the series Studies in Material Religion.

 I am a member of the Swedish Research Institute in Istanbul's (SRII) collegium of researchers as well as a member of the board of the related association Friends of the Swedish Research Institute in Istanbul (FSIV).
-I am also the editor of FSIV's annual popular science journal Dragomanen, which publishes articles and essays related to Middle Eastern societies and cultures.
+I am also the general editor of FSIV's annual popular science journal Dragomanen, which publishes articles and essays related to Middle Eastern societies and cultures.
+In late 2022 I joined the editorial team of the Danish-language academic journal Religionsvidenskabeligt Tidsskrift.

 Primary fields of research